rubymonsters/ruby-for-beginners/source/17-exercises/13-mailbox_html.md

 media.

-And that's what this exercise is about: We want to display our mailbox contents in HTML, the format that browsers like to use.
+And that's what this exercise is about: We want to display our mailbox contents in HTML, the format that browsers like to use (http://webapps-for-beginners.rubymonstas.org/html.html).
 This will be our first step towards learning how to build a web application.

 ## Model, View, Controller